SEKOIA-IO/documentation/_shared_content/operations_center/detection/generated/suggested_rules_22f2afd2-c858-443d-8e06-7b335e439c29_do_not_edit_manually.md

     Detects Rclone executable or Rclone execution by using the process name, the execution through a command obfuscated or not.

     - **Effort:** advanced

+??? abstract "RedMimicry Winnti Playbook Registry Manipulation"

+    Detects actions caused by the RedMimicry Winnti playbook.
+Logging for Registry events is needed in the Sysmon configuration (events 12 and 13).

+    - **Effort:** elementary

 ??? abstract "Rubeus Tool Command-line"